morganross/API_Cost_Multiplier/README.md

 Restarting development and re learning relitive paths in python have not resulted in progress, therefore all work is shifted towords a new software project, existing in a folder alongside this projects other sopftwares.

+One perfect example just occured. a first time user put relitive paths in a config file and broke the whole software. our new **MANHATTENPROJECT** will make that scenario literyally deterministicly impossible. before any other programatic functions occur. we will evem add a ai multi agent vailiadtor even after our programatic vailidator.

 # Import Style Guide